osism/osism.github.io/docs/guides/configuration-guide/inventory.md

 The inventory used for the environment is located in the `inventory` directory.

+How an inventory works is described in detail in the [Ansible documentation](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html).
+In this chapter, we only deal with special features in the context of OSISM.

 ## Manager

 The manager has his own inventory which is used exclusively for the seed phase of the manager.